 I read Peter Robinson’s Caedmon’s Song recently and within a few pages got the uncanny feeling it was set in the past.
-Checking the publication date of 1990 provided the answer – it was simply a 26-year old book.
+Checking the publication date of 1990 provided the answer – it was simply an old book.
 The author even discusses this in his afternote to the paperback edition.
 ‘Contemporary’ novels do not remain contemporary for very long.
 Charles Dickens and Jane Austen were once contemporary novelists

 My first novel Darkness Rises was set nominally in 1989, the year of the Green Party revival, although my agent advised me to omit specific contemporary events to prevent the book dating.
 I wrote it during 1992, inspired by my own experiences in the late eighties.
 So, my hero Jeffrey Flint uses a fax machine for the first time.
 His sidekick Tyrone is experimenting with computer databases, but Flint is far from convinced.
 My old hippie hero does not drive, has no phone at home and when there is a stake-out later in the book, has to borrow some walkie-talkies (which fail to work).
 My archaeologists use the (then) cutting-edge techniques of pollen analysis, land-snail counting and DNA fingerprinting.
 A lead suspect has not heard of any of these new techniques “They sound tedious,” he sneers.